dakshbhatnagar/SQLProjects/HRData/Readme.md

-Unveiling Data Job Dynamics: A Multifaceted Exploration with SQL, Google Sheets, Python, and Tableau
+Unveiling HR Data Insights: A Multifaceted Exploration with SQL, Google Sheets, Python, and Tableau

 Hey Data Enthusiasts!

 I've been on an exhilarating journey recently, delving into the intricate world of data jobs.
-Armed with SQL, Google Sheets, Python, and Tableau, I embarked on a comprehensive analysis to unravel key insights. 🚀 Here's a glimpse into the fascinating questions I tackled and the answers uncovered:
+Armed with SQL, Google Sheets, Python, and Tableau, I embarked on a comprehensive analysis to unravel key insights.
+Here's a glimpse into the fascinating questions I tackled and the answers uncovered:

 1) **How many people are in each job?**
    - Leveraging SQL for a meticulous headcount analysis, breaking down the workforce by job roles.